-One of the pillars of long time sustainability of the CESAR project benefits are the META-CENTRES or META-NODES established at least one in each country.
-The META-CENTRES are (or potentially will be) responsible for language resources and language technology tools created in their country - they will feature as parts of the European open linguistic infrastructure.
+One of the pillars of long time sustainability of the CESAR project benefits are the META-CENTRES or META-NODES established.
+The META-CENTRES will be responsible for language resources and language technology tools created in their country - they will feature as parts of the European open linguistic infrastructure.
 This business model is however not the only one featuring in the CESAR countries as partners are involved in other linguistic infrastructure networks, such as CLARIN and ELRA.
 As META-CENTRES are going to be bases of the LT in each country - for that reason in the near future a rational business model has to be created and adapted with special regards to the CESAR and META-NET infrastructure (meeting all needs of both the providers and end-users).
-The model of META-CENTRES in CESAR have already been discussed within the partners and have already been established in some of the Central and South-East European countries.
+The model of META-CENTRES in CESAR have already been discussed within the partners and with the aim of long term sustainability META-CENTRES have already been established in all CESAR countries.